Speech, Language and Hearing Sciences

 Curriculum in Speech, Language and Hearing Sciences

-Applications and procedures for admission are available in the CMDS Department, Haley 1199.
+Applications and procedures for admission are available in the Department office, Haley 1199.
 Students must apply for admission by January 30 to begin the major in summer semester and applications must be received by May 30 to begin the major in fall semester.
 Applications may be submitted at any time prior to the deadlines.
 Students must earn a C or higher in each major course.
 Must repeat CMDS courses with grade below C to count in major; graduation may be delayed.
 Students must have a 3.0 GPA to take Clinical Practicum (CMDS 4910).

 |ENGL 1100 English Composition I||3||ENGL 1120 English Composition II||3|